How We’re Monetising Our Family Travel Blog

 We’re not trying to be full-time influencers.
 We’re not building a passive income empire.
 We’re a regular family prepping for long-term travel through Latin America and we’re trying to make this blog part of what helps fund it.

-For us, monetising TravelventureFour isn’t about replacing a full-time income overnight.
+For us, monetising our blog TravelventureFour isn’t about replacing a full-time income overnight.

 It’s about building sustainable side income that supports the life we’re choosing.